The UC Irvine Graduate Division maintains an excellent website with instructions on the graduate application process.

 - We unfortunately are not in a position to guarantee funding to our M.S. students.
 Quite a few of them, however, find a spot in a research laboratory or as a teaching assistant, providing them with funding that way.
 We also structure our course offerings in such a way that it generally is possible to graduate within four quarters.

 - Because of strong demand, admission to our programs is highly competitive.
-We pay attention to all aspects of the application package, including personal statement, letters of recommendation, and GRE scores.
+We pay attention to all aspects of the application package, including personal statement, letters of recommendation, and additional materials (e.g., design portfolio, link to GitHub profile, GRE test scores, scholarly papers submitted and/or published, writing samples).

 Should you have any questions about the graduate application process, please do not hesitate to contact us via our vice chair for graduate affairs or by contacting our Student Affairs Office at 949-824-5156.